WMT

 2022 Walmart Supplier Growth Forum – announcement of People focused supplier engagement program – featuring Kathleen McLaughlin, Walmart’s Chief Sustainability Officer and President of the Walmart Foundation joined by Walmart senior merchants – Laura Rush, Tyler Lehr and Martin Mundo.

-Walmart has developed a set of practices across three priority areas to help suppliers engage in – and continuously improve on – meaningful leadership practices to advance responsible recruitment.
+We have developed a set of practices across three priority areas to help suppliers engage in – and continuously improve on – meaningful leadership practices to advance responsible recruitment.
 These practices draw from external resources and thought leaders on responsible recruitment as well as insights from consultations from more than a dozen external stakeholders, including suppliers and prominent civil society organizations in partnership with Article One.

 Where We’re Focusing